ramos-rr/lotofacil_django/README.md

-# lotofacil_django
+# Lotofacil with Django
-Repository dedicated to gamblers who loves the brazilian Lotofacil lottery
+Repository dedicated to gamblers who love the brazilian Lotofacil lottery